EQT

 Mitigating Local Impacts

-The size of a site dictates the amount of time needed to prepare and build a well, but construction takes a minimum of 120 days before drilling operations can begin.
-Before construction, our Land department engages with landowners near a planned site to discuss its location.
-Our Local Government and Community Affairs Specialists establish and maintain relationships with civic organizations, elected officials, emergency response personnel, business owners, residents, and other local stakeholders.
-These specialists work to understand and address our stakeholders’ primary concerns.
+The size of a site dictates the amount of time needed to prepare and build a well, but construction takes a minimum of 180 days before drilling operations can begin.
+Before construction, our Surface, Permitting, and Civil (SP&C) department engages with landowners near a planned site to discuss its location.
+Our Community Relations Specialists and Environmental, Health, and Safety (EHS) personnel establish and maintain relationships with civic organizations, elected officials, emergency response personnel, business owners, residents, and other local stakeholders to understand their primary concerns.
 This team also obtains approval for construction following local ordinances through township hearing boards, which guide operational practices in the applicable community.
-We provide monthly updates to elected officials at the county, state, and township levels.
-Anyone who wishes to receive updates can register for our monthly newsletters.
+We provide monthly updates to elected officials at the county, state, and township levels, which anyone can register to receive through our monthly newsletters.

-We also implemented a communications process to provide information about upcoming operations and a means of receiving periodic updates from neighbors within a certain radius of construction.
+Our community communications process provides information about upcoming operations and periodic updates from neighbors within a certain radius of construction.
 During the active operation of a site, we provide monthly updates to local townships and counties.
-Our Local Government and Community Affairs team actively engages with communities as needed and in alignment with local policies.
-In 2023, we hosted four separate community town halls — three in Pennsylvania (Greene County, Washington County, and Lycoming County) and one in West Virginia (Marshall County).
-In addition to providing operational updates to landowners and a formal space for question-and-answer sessions, these town halls offered an overview of EQT’s Unleash U.S. liquefied natural gas (LNG) initiative and provided updates about EQT’s philanthropic engagements in the local community.
+Our Community Relations team actively engages with communities as needed and in alignment with local policies.

 Addressing Complaints